-Jennifer has been a part of 4 Paws since she started volunteering at age 14.
-Her passion for the 4 Paws mission led her to begin a career with the organization; she started as a part-time trainer, and in 2015 moved to administration as Associate Director.
-She works closely with client families to support them through the entire service dog placement process, from the initial application to assistance after the dog is settled in the client’s home.
-Jennifer lives in Xenia with her husband, Bryan, and her two children.
+Jennifer has been a part of 4 Paws since she started volunteering in 2000.
+Her passion for the 4 Paws mission led her to begin a career with the organization; she started as a part-time trainer in 2003 and then accepted a job in the training department after graduating with an associates degree in Human/Social Services from the University of Cincinnati and a bachelors degree in Human Services: Mental Health from Northern Kentucky University.
+Jennifer enjoyed a leadership role in the training department while also training service dogs for clients, managing the women’s prison program at Lakin Correction in West Virginia, coordinating both the service dog in training and guardian programs.
+In 2015 moved to administration as Associate Director.
+She leads many of the programs in the administration department while also working closely with client families to support them through the entire service dog placement process, from the initial application to assistance after the dog is settled in the client’s home.
+Jennifer lives in Xenia with her husband, Bryan, her two children, and Fab Flunky Crosley.